Author: Ray Hahn

 2 Comments

-[elementor-template id=”3378″] Meet Nipper, the RCA Dog Nipper, was easily amused.
+Nipper, was easily amused.
 Legend tells that Nipper would sit in front of an Edison phonograph and quizzically gaze into the horn from which came some of the first recorded sounds in history.
-“His master’s voice,” is very doubtful, but his owner, the English artist Francis Barraud, painted…
+“His master’s voice,” is very doubtful, but his owner, the English artist Francis Barraud, painted the dog and entitled the picture, His…

 Read Whole Article »